Aviation Industry Digitalization

 The potential of such technology combined with synchronized logistics will have the potential to dramatically improve turnaround times, diminish maintenance interventions, and the number of inactive aircraft in hangers.
 Real-time onboard data will allow ground maintenance teams to have parts and technicians to be ready before the plane lands, so any repairs may be done expeditiously, reducing impacts to flight schedules.

 Today, the data for troubleshooting the problem is not centralized and is not accessible for the technicians.
 But, for example, such technologies like Google Glasses have the potential to recreate complex diagrams and technical information in a 3D-augmented reality environment.
 This might boost the problem understanding for the technicians and possible solutions for it.

 A brand-new troubleshooting environment with an integrated view of all necessary information about the problem might become a future of remote assistance and guidance.

 Also, to speed up the on-ground aircraft maintenance and minimize the possibility of mistakes, Computer Vision technology with its enormous tracking and monitoring potential could help.
 Such a system can track everything from missing parts, details, unfinished or miss-finished work to technicians’ body movements, their safety and more.
 Add smart event notifications and we have the autonomous danger-prevention system, that is more precise and biased-free compared to human eyes.

-Where are We Heading
+Where are we heading

 Technology and innovation are being adopted very quickly, replacing the old ways and we graciously welcome them.
 Why not?
-They definitely are going to reshape the aviation industry for better which is good for every passenger, whether they are frequent travelers or not.
+They definitely are going to reshape the aviation industry digitalization for the better which is good for every passenger, whether they are frequent travelers or not.
 This is a very adventurous territory.
 The concept of AI and Computer Vision-powered airports might seem like dystopian science fiction, but, actually, it is a new reality.
 So, what the future will be exactly — we can only guess.